Network infrastructures contain a large amount of personal, commercial, military and government information.

 In order to prevent bouncing signals terminators also help, when they are added to the ends of the central cable.

-Bus network topologies are easy to set up and the length of the cable required for this type of network topology is the least, when it is compared to other network topologies.
+Bus network topologies are easy to set up and the length of the cable required for this type of network topology is the least when it is compared to other network topologies.

-Bus network topologies are the least expensive and are used mostly for small networks such as a LAN network.
+They are the least expensive and are used mostly for small networks such as a LAN network.